If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Atelier Iris 3 MapEffectEdit.png Atelier Iris 1 MapEffectEdit2.png Atelier Iris 1 MapEffectEdit3.png

 It's unclear what this option is.
 You can select effects and make them display at a set position in this option.
-It appears you would be able to save these edits to a dev kit or memory card or upload the result to a PC.
+It appears you would've been able to save these edits to a dev kit or Memory Card or upload the result to a PC.

 Enable Map Effect Editor (press Triangle in-game to enter)